Michigan Sports Betting

 (b) Conducting a gambling operation where wagering is permitted other than in the manner specified in section 9.

-In December 2018, lawmakers in the House and Senate voted in favor of HB 4926 and sent it to the governor’s office for one last signature before coming law.
-Governor Snyder vetoed the bill at the last minute in 2018.
+In December 2018, lawmakers in the House and Senate voted in favor of HB 4926 and sent it to the governor’s office for one last signature before becoming law.

 Some of the key regulations included: